nikit0ns/Einstein_IQ_Bot/README.md

 # Einstein_IQ_Bot - Telegram Bot

 - :brain: Take the test and I'll tell you your IQ.
-- :interrobang: Just a logic quiz in Telegram Bot.
+- :interrobang: Just a logic quiz in the Telegram Bot.
 - :open_file_folder: The bot has four commands: `/start` , `/play` , `/finish` , `/help`.
 - :pencil: There is a database connected here to record your answers.